Our team of experienced midwives provide you with the benefit of their collective expertise, a holistic and personalised approach to maternity care.

 - A longer appointment of 45 minutes duration;

-- Birth talk – lots of time to debrief and understand any variations from your birth plan that you may have experienced;
+- Birth talk –time to debrief and understand any variations from your birth plan that you may have experienced;

 - Blood pressure check;